meteor-rocket/module-example-app/README.md

 > })
 > ```

-You've just imported React, Famous, and async onto every client and server.
-It works on both sides!
+You've just imported React, Famous, and async from NPM.

+Note, `rocket:module` works on both sides, client and server!
+The last two entry point examples run on the server because they're in a `server` folder.
 Now *that's* something to feel good about.

+You can also import local files!

+> `/path/to/your/app/client/entry.js`
+> ```js
+> import somethingLocal from './path/to/local/file'
+>
+> ...
+> ```

+Note, this last one loads on the client only because it's in a `client` folder.

+That's basically it!
+See the [example app](https://github.com/meteor-rocket/module-example-app) for an actual example.
+See the [example package](https://github.com/meteor-rocket/module-example-package) to learn how to use `rocket:module` in a Meteor package.

 Module load order
 -----------------